Dead Man on Campus: Reception

 The film grossed $15,064,946 domestically against a $14 million budget.

 Dead Man on Campus received negative reviews from critics.
-The movie has a 15% rating on the aggregate film review site Rotten Tomatoes based on 46 reviews.
+The movie has a 15% rating on the aggregate film review site Rotten Tomatoes based on 47 reviews.
 The site's consensus reads, "Not much of a story."

 The New York Times said the film was "predictably dumb", but praised Mark-Paul Gosselaar's performance, saying, "Mr. Gosselaar is so good, however, that his performance as Cooper sometimes overrides the film's adolescent tone."

 The San Francisco Chronicle's Mick LaSalle said although there were some laughs, "the overall premise, involving mental illness and suicide, isn't all that funny, at least not in practice, and the picture begins to seem labored and long.
 Josh and his buddy go through the last hour of Dead Man on Campus anxious and unhappy.
 When they stop having fun, so does the audience."

+Siskel and Ebert did not review the film on their show in 1998, despite the film being a major studio release.

 Soundtrack

+The film's soundtrack album was released on August 4, 1998, by DreamWorks Records.
+It was one of only three film soundtracks that DreamWorks Records ever released which weren't related to their parent company DreamWorks Pictures, with the other two also being for comedy films owned by Paramount Pictures (1998's A Night at the Roxbury and 2000's The Ladies Man).
+Paramount's parent company Viacom later acquired the live-action library of DreamWorks Pictures for $1.6 billion in 2006, although DreamWorks Records itself was sold to Universal Music Group for $100 million in 2003.

+Five of the album's artists (Self, Propellerheads, Powerman 5000, Jonathan Fire*Eater and Creeper Lagoon) were all signed to DreamWorks Records at the time.